GSA/digitalgov.gov/content/posts/2016-07-19-unlocking-the-promise-of-broadband-for-all-americans.md

 **Today, the Administration continues to build on this history of innovation by announcing new [wireless research efforts](https://www.whitehouse.gov/the-press-office/2016/07/15/fact-sheet-administration-announces-advanced-wireless-research) that will improve testing and research of advanced wireless technologies.** This effort will help spur innovation in many ways, from pushing the frontiers of tele-medicine through robot-assisted remote surgeries, to testing of autonomous vehicles that talk to each other to keep us safe, to the roll-out of smart manufacturing equipment in factories, to providing more connectivity for more people.
 Each one of these innovations has the potential to support increased productivity growth that can put more money in the pocket of American families.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-300-orange-5gSocial-02.jpg" alt="5G means: Virtual reality training environments that allow entry-level workers to up their skillet—anytime from anywhere.
-Hashtag Advanced wireless." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-300-orange-5gSocial-02.jpg" alt="5G means: Virtual reality training environments that allow entry-level workers to up their skillet—anytime from anywhere.
+Hashtag Advanced wireless." >}}

 And it comes on the heels of seven remarkable years on broadband growth in the United States, where the average American has seen the speed of wireless broadband multiply up to tenfold, and the tripling of even higher-bandwidth home broadband.
 This effort began in the first days of this Administration when the President signed the Recovery Act, which funded almost $7 billion in broadband investments, resulting in the deployment of more than 115,000 miles of new or improved broadband infrastructure.

 The President also launched initiatives like [ConnectED](https://www.whitehouse.gov/issues/education/k-12/connected) which is on track to connect 99% of students to fast broadband and wireless in their classrooms and libraries by 2018, and [ConnectALL](https://www.whitehouse.gov/the-press-office/2016/03/09/fact-sheet-president-obama-announces-connectall-initiative), his initiative to get 20 million more Americans to adopt broadband by 2020.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-300-blue-5gSocial-01.jpg" alt="5G means: Full-speed internet for every passenger on public transit.
-Hashtag Advanced wireless." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-300-blue-5gSocial-01.jpg" alt="5G means: Full-speed internet for every passenger on public transit.
+Hashtag Advanced wireless." >}}

 The President’s efforts on wireless kicked into high gear in 2010, when he issued a [Presidential Memorandum](https://www.whitehouse.gov/the-press-office/presidential-memorandum-unleashing-wireless-broadband-revolution) directing the Department of Commerce through the National Telecommunication and Information Administration (NTIA) to collaborate with the Federal Communications Commission (FCC) to make available 500 MHz of spectrum for commercial broadband use by 2020.
 We are halfway to this goal, thanks to hard work from nearly two dozen Federal agencies to free up spectrum for auction and innovative new plans to share the airwaves.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-300-green-5gSocial-03-CORRECT.jpg" alt="5G means: Surgeons can perform complicated brain of vascular surgery remotely from operating suites 1,000 miles away.
-Hashtag Advanced wireless." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-300-green-5gSocial-03-CORRECT.jpg" alt="5G means: Surgeons can perform complicated brain of vascular surgery remotely from operating suites 1,000 miles away.
+Hashtag Advanced wireless." >}}

 The FCC’s 2015 spectrum auction was its most successful ever, raising more than $40 billion in revenue for the Federal government while spurring the deployment of [faster wireless broadband](https://www.whitehouse.gov/sites/default/files/docs/20150122_spectrum_auction_wsj.pdf).
 And this year, the FCC launched an innovative &#8220;incentive&#8221; auction that will make available substantial additional spectrum in a win-win-win fashion: broadcast stations can voluntarily sell their spectrum if that makes them better off, wireless providers can voluntarily purchase the spectrum if that will support their consumers, all while raising revenue for the Treasury.